counterdutch/amd-budgie/README.md

 # Vision

-This github will not only install Budgie desktop.
+This github will not only install the desktop.
 But we will install all needed software.

 We will also make it very easy to have a desktop you can be proud of.